cabloy/zova/cabloy-docs/guide/techniques/api/introduction.md

 # API

-Cabloy-Front provides a module `a-homeapi`, which provides a basic `API` code skeleton based on [axios](https://axios-http.com).
+Cabloy-Front provides a module `home-api`, which provides a basic `API` code skeleton based on [axios](https://axios-http.com).
 Custom API logic can be added on this basis, or even the `axios` underlying library can be directly replaced

 ## $api